| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 Sex Abuse Hysteria: Salem Witch Trials Revisited, Gardner is harshly critical of an unspecified

 portion of the mental health professionals, investigators & prosecutors trying to protect children.
+For example, Gardner

 accuses some prosecutors of gratifying their own sexual urges & sadistic tendencies through involvement in sexual abuse cases.
 Gardner goes so far as to say that "there is a bit of pedophilia in every one of us" (p.